-We are all called to leadership in faith, to spiritual awareness, to communal prayer and workshop, and to witness Gospel values in our lives.
+We are all called to leadership in faith, to spiritual awareness, to communal prayer and worship, and to witness Gospel values in our lives.
 Mindful of our place in the global ecological community, we remain committed to social justice and standing in solidarity with the poor of the earth.

 At Damascus College, Religious Education underpins and informs all aspects of learning and teaching and is a compulsory part of the education program across all year levels.
 The framework for Religious Education at the College is “Awakenings”, the mandated curriculum of the Diocese of Ballarat.